 In sales, it will also be vital that your bot integrates with your CRM and populates your pipeline automatically—after all, you need all your sales information in one easy to access place.

-Pipedrive’s chatbot Leadbooster seamlessly slots into both your website and your sales pipeline.
+Pipedrive’s Chatbot, part of the Leadbooster add-on, seamlessly slots into both your website and your sales pipeline.

 Giving your bot personality